Allan D'Arcangelo: Late 1970s and early 1980s

-For several years during that decade, D'Arcangelo slowed down his formerly prolific output.
-He sheds highway motifs completely and turns, instead, to cropped views of buildings and other structures, containers, and views outside of an airplane.
-In the Spring of 1982, he had his first one-man exhibition in New York in five years.
+For several years during this time, D'Arcangelo slowed down his formerly prolific output.
+He shed highway motifs completely and turned, instead, to cropped views of buildings and other structures, containers, and views outside of an airplane.
+In the spring of 1982 he had his first one-man exhibition in New York in five years.
 The new pictures were rather scenic landscape vistas, simplified and showing his ongoing concern with jutting perspectival space, now inhabited by flatly painted images of highway overpasses, a jet wing, grain field, electric lines.
-Indications of the American industrial scene seem more related to the hand-painted, pristine look of Charles Sheeler than to the pop of, say, Roy Lichtenstein In form, there is also a reminiscence of field paintings in the simplicity and emblematic quality of these works.
-Now, as before, the main element in D'Arcangelo's pictures is the post-abstraction search for, as he put it, "icons that matter," monumental archetypes of the contemporary American expansive landscape highway.
+Indications of the American industrial scene seem more related to the hand-painted, pristine look of Charles Sheeler than to the pop of, say, Roy Lichtenstein.
+In form, there is also a reminiscence of field paintings in the simplicity and emblematic quality of these works.
+Now, as before, the main element in D'Arcangelo's pictures is the post-abstraction search for, as he put it, "icons that matter", monumental archetypes of the contemporary American expansive landscape highway.